2018 San Diego State Aztecs football team

 The 2018 San Diego State Aztecs football team represented San Diego State University in the 2018 NCAA Division I FBS football season.
 The Aztecs were led by eighth-year head coach Rocky Long and played their home games at SDCCU Stadium.
 San Diego State was a member of the Mountain West Conference in the West Division.
 They finished the season 7–6, 4–4 in Mountain West play to finish in fourth place in the West Division.
 They were invited to the Frisco Bowl where they lost to Ohio.

-Previous season

-San Diego State started the season 6–0, where one of the wins is against No. 19 Stanford in front of 43,040 spectators at home on CBS Sports Network.
-The winning streak resulted the Aztecs ranked in the AP Poll for four consecutive weeks, with the No. 19 ranking as San Diego State's peak.
-The Aztecs then lost to Boise State and rival Fresno State, and began a new winning streak.
-The end result was an eighth straight bowl appearance in the 2017 Armed Forces Bowl, where the Aztecs lost to Army 35–42 then finished the season 10–3 overall, and 6–2 in conference play.
-In spite of a bowl loss, head coach Rocky Long agreed to a contract extension until the 2022–23 school year.

-NFL Draft Selections

-The Aztecs had two individuals selected in the 2018 NFL Draft.